 Tempura Mix(ContainsMilk, Eggs, Wheat)

 • Optional: Preheat oven to 200 degrees for warming pancakes later on.
 Wash and dry all produce. • Zest and quarter lemon.
 Zest 1 orange until you have 2 tsp; peel oranges, removing as much white pith as possible.
-Thinly slice peeled oranges crosswise into rounds. • Place 2 TBSP butter in a small microwavesafe bowl; microwave until melted, 30 seconds.
-Set aside for pancake batter.
-Set aside 1 packet crème fraîche for pancake batter.
+Thinly slice peeled oranges crosswise into rounds. • Place 2 TBSP butter in a small microwave-safe bowl; microwave until melted, 30 seconds.
+Set aside for pancake batter in step 5. • Set aside 1 packet crème fraîche for pancake batter.

-• Heat pan used for almonds over medium high heat.
+• Heat pan used for almonds over mediumhigh heat.
 Add jam and maple syrup.
-Cook until bubbling, 1-2 minutes. • Turn off heat; stir in 3 TBSP plain butter until melted.
+Cook until bubbling, 1-2 minutes. • Turn off heat; stir in 3 TBSP solid butter until melted.
 Add a couple squeezes of lemon juice (save at least 1 wedge for pancake batter) and a big pinch of salt.
 Set aside.

 • In a large bowl, combine Honey Dijon dressing with orange zest to taste.
 Add spinach, half the sliced oranges, half the feta, and half the almonds.
 Toss until well combined; season with salt and pepper to taste. • Transfer salad to a serving platter.
 Sprinkle with remaining sliced oranges, feta, and almonds.